ankaAR/bestiario5e/_creatures/kobold-inventor.md

 ### Acciones

 ***Dagger.*** Melee or Ranged Weapon Attack: +4 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
-Impacto: 4 (1d4+2) piercing damage.
+Impacto: 4 (1d4+2) puntos de daño perforante.

 ***Sling.*** Ranged Weapon Attack: +4 to hit, range 30/120 pies, un objetivo.
 Impacto: 4 (1d4+2) puntos de daño contundente.

 ***Weapon Invention.*** The kobold uses one of the following options (roll a d8 or choose one); the kobold can use each one no more than once per day:

 1. Acid.
 The kobold hurls a flask of acid.
 Ranged Weapon Attack: +4 to hit, range 5/20 pies, un objetivo.
-Impacto: 7 (2d6) acid damage.
+Impacto: 7 (2d6) puntos de daño por ácido.

 2. Alchemist's fire.
 The kobold throws a flask of alchemist's fire.
 Ranged Weapon Attack: +4 to hit, range 5/20 pies, un objetivo.
 Impacto: 2 (1d4) fire damage at the start of each of the target's turns.
 A creature can end this damage by using its action to make a DC 10 Dexterity check to extinguish the flames.